fabferri/az-pattern/101-ilb-ha-ports-vnetpeering/README.md

    ms.date="24/07/2018"
    ms.author="fabferri" />

-# Azure ARM template to create standard load balancer in HA ports with VNet peering
+# Azure standard load balancer in HA ports with VNet peering
-This ARM template aims to create VNets in hub-spoke configuration, with an internal standard load balancer in HA ports in the hub VNet.
+The article presents a configuration hub-spoke VNet, with an internal standard load balancer (ILB) in HA ports in the hub VNet.

 The network diagram is reported below:

 [![1]][1]

+The UDRs applied to the subnets force the traffic to transit to the frontend IP address of the ILB.
 The nva1 and nva2 run with linux VMs, with ip forwarding enabled.
-The replacement of  NVAs with simple linux VMs is useful to verify the traffic flows transit correctly through the NVAs.
-The diagram below shown the VNet peering between hub-VNet and spoke-VNets:
+The VNet peering configurations between hub-VNet and spoke-VNets are reported in the diagram shown below:

 [![2]][2]